ZeHolyQofPower/Refuge/README.md

 Material effects like transparency, reflections, and simple animations, created in Unity's Shader Engine.

 ## Soft Skills Presented
-Project Management in Discord and Github
+Project Management in Discord and Github.

 ## Digging Into The Weeds
 Do you have a technical background and want to really take a look yourself?